DIRECTORS & STAFF

 DIRECTOR OF BANDS

-Andy Hursey is the new Director of Bands at Wayne County High School and is entering his 21st year of teaching band.
+Andy Hursey is the Director of Bands at Wayne County High School and has been teaching band since 2002.
 Prior to coming to Wayne Co High School, Mr. Hursey taught for 15 and 1/2 years as the Director of Bands at Perry High School in Perry, GA, 3 and 1/2 years as the Assistant Director of Bands in both Perry High School and Perry Middle School, and one year as Director of Bands at The Academy of Richmond County High School in Augusta, GA.

 During his time at Perry High School, Mr. Hursey built the band program into a state recognized powerhouse in both marching and concert bands.
 The Perry High School "Panther Regiment" has won SIX Grand Championships in marching band throughout the state under Mr. Hursey's direction and has earned a reputation of being a trend-setting, crowd entertaining band.
 The Concert Bands at PHS have consistently received Superior Ratings at the yearly Georgia Large Group Performance Evaluations, with multiple bands performing level III-VI music.